 If you are a permanent resident or are in the U.S. on a working visa provisionally, you are also issued the nine-digit tax I.D. number.
 Ostensibly these numbers were used at first to track citizens by the Social Security Administration, but now it is your main personally identifying information (PII).

 Your PII is info like your birth date, medical records, and previous addresses, and your SSN is the crown jewel.
 If an identity thief gets their hands on your SSN, they can do significant short- and long-term damage.
+It is necessary to regularly check if someone is using your identity to avoid serious consequences.

 Signs Your SSN Is Compromised